arkorobotics/azgen/README.md

 3. Import the output `.shp` file in `/data` into Google Maps or your GIS program of choice

 # Credits
-Special thanks to @thedeltaflyer for setting up the API backend!
+Special thanks to @thedeltaflyer for setting up the API backend and @eheinrich for productionizing the frontend!